gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ------------------------

 As noted above, a file to be preprocessed consists of Ada source code in which preprocessing lines have been inserted.
 However, instead of using ``gnatprep`` to explicitly preprocess a file as a separate step before compilation, you can carry out the preprocessing implicitly as part of compilation.
-Such *integrated preprocessing*, which is the common style with C, is performed when either or both of the following switches are passed to the compiler:
+Such *integrated preprocessing*, which is the common style with C, is performed when you pass either or both of the following switches to the compiler:

    *   :switch:`-gnatep`, which specifies the *preprocessor data file*.
        This file dictates how the source files will be preprocessed (e.g., which